Hane Lee

 Hi!
 I am a final year PhD candidate in the Statistics Department at Columbia University, advised by Michael Sobel.
 My first name is pronounced [Hayn], and my pronouns are they/them.

 My research focuses on the intersection of statistics and political science, motivated by substantive questions from American politics–especially in public opinion, political polarization, and race, ethnicity, and politics.
 To operationalize and measure political phenomena, I apply diverse statistical methods: optimal transport, latent factor models, network theory, optimization, causal inference, and more.
 The topics I have been working on include developing new measures of ideological and affective polarization using the Wasserstein distance and measuring congressional social ties from roll call votes.
-I am also interested in studying racial methodologies from a critical theory perspective.
+I am also interested in studying statistical methods related to race from a critical theory perspective.

 Before coming to Columbia, I was at MIT Media Lab’s Opera of the Future group for an MS where I designed interactive AR musical experiences and helped produce hybrid acoustic+digital musical performances.
 I also received a BS from MIT in Electrical Engineering with a minor in Music.